ARM-software/CMSIS-RTX/CMSIS/DoxyGen/src/tutorial.md

 It is possible to halt the execution of a thread until a particular thread flag or group of thread flags are set by another thread in the system.

-The \b osThreadFlagsWait() system calls will suspend execution of the thread and place it into the wait_evnt state.
+The \ref osThreadFlagsWait() system calls will suspend execution of the thread and place it into the wait_evnt state.
-Execution of the thread will not start until at least one the flags set in the \b osThreadFlagsWait() API call have been set.
+Execution of the thread will not start until at least one the flags set in the \ref osThreadFlagsWait() API call have been set.
 It is also possible to define a periodic timeout after which the waiting thread will move back to the ready state, so that it can resume execution when selected by the scheduler.
-A value of \b osWaitForever (0xFFFF) defines an infinite timeout period.
+A value of \ref osWaitForever (0xFFFF) defines an infinite timeout period.
 \code
 osEvent osThreadFlagsWait (int32_t flags,int32_t options,uint32_t timeout);